Aiz2037/orange_hrm_automation_testing/README.md

 The main page of OrangeHRM contains many user interfaces which allow users to interact the web elements to perform specific task.
 For this demonstration, I have created few test cases which also encompass both positive and negative scenarios, to be automated.
 Some of the test cases are as below:

 **LoginTest**
-- TC0001: Verify login with valid and invalid credentials.
+- TC0001: Verify login successful with valid credentials.
+- TC0002: Verify login should be unable with invalid credentials.
-- TC0002: Verify able to load login page.
+- TC0003: Verify able to load login page.
-- TC0003: Verify full flow from login to logout process.
+- TC0004: Verify full flow from login to logout process.
-- TC0004: Verify unable change password error if given invalid current password and invalid confirm password.
+- TC0005: Verify unable change password error if given invalid current password and invalid confirm password.

 **DashboardTest**
 - TC0001: Verify seven cards in the dashboard page are exist.